-- Proper hygiene (ex. hand washing guidelines); - Avoid close contact when possible; - Face coverings when around others (ex.
+- Proper hygiene (ex. hand washing guidelines); - Avoid close contact when possible; - Face coverings when around others in indoor spaces as directed (ex.
 N95, cloth masks, etc.); - Cover mouth/nose in sneeze and cough when around others and not wearing a face covering; - Clean and disinfect frequently touched surfaces on a regular basis; - Monitor your personal health

 Clinical training sessions which are missed due to illness will be remediated upon mutual negotiation of the instructor and student.
 Students should work with faculty and program directors to determine options for continuing enrollment in courses for any extended illness.
-Any student who refuses to comply with defined risk mitigation protocols will not be allowed to participate in the training and will not be offered an opportunity makeup clinical.
+Any student who refuses to comply with defined risk mitigation protocols will not be allowed to participate in the training and will not be offered an opportunity make-up clinical.
 Additional consequences for non-compliance may also be applied depending on the situation.
 In terms of classroom, lab, or clinical participation, students should follow the most recent guidelines of the university or community agency.
 However, general guidelines include:

-- Don't go to clinical if you are sick. - Inform faculty if you are sick. - Inform faculty if you have been exposed to COVID-19 and need to be quarantined. - Don't take care of patients with a COVID-19 diagnosis or suspected diagnosis to conserve PPE for staff. - Follow facility protocol for using PPE. - Follow facility specific screening upon entering the building or other guidelines.
-We are guests in their facilities and we need to respect their guidelines and decisions.
+- Don't go to class or clinical if you are sick. - Inform faculty if you are sick. - Inform faculty if you have been exposed to COVID-19 and need to be quarantined. - Follow facility protocol for using PPE. - Follow facility specific screening upon entering the building or other guidelines.
+We are guests in their facilities and we need to respect their guidelines and decisions. - Students may care for COVID patients based on facility policies.
+Students should have appropriate PPE and training prior to caring for COVID patients.
+It is recommended that students receive the COVID vaccine prior to caring for potential COVID patients.

-Students exposed to COVID-19 should follow the most current guidelines for quarantine and testing, including University guidelines and applicable clinical agency guidelines, which could be up to 14 days.
+Students exposed to COVID-19 should follow the most current guidelines for quarantine and testing, including University and applicable clinical agency guidelines, which could be up to 14 days.
 Students may also have to cover the cost of COVID-19 testing.
 Students with a diagnosis of COVID-19 should plan to self- isolate for the period of time determined by public health officials and notify a faculty member immediately to determine what, if any accommodations, can be arranged to complete coursework.